 Our approach to Literacy is informed by research into early reading and how best to teach children with speech, language and communication needs (SLCN).
 We are conscious that neurodivergent brain development has significant impact on language acquisition and use.
 Reading is a very high demand skill for both processing time and working memory, so our understanding of cognitive load theory is essential in planning our very graduated approach to phonics and reading instruction.
 We also recognise that systematic synthetic phonics is a vital part of the teaching of reading skills to all those pupils who can access the skills of grapheme discrimination, segmenting and blending.

 Pathways all have daily literacy and language input sessions, which will be highly differentiated and progressively challenging over the school year.
 For many of our pupils, expanding their world reading and responding skills is the starting point and most urgent in order for them to meet their wants and needs and to develop independence.
-These pupils (Nurture, Willow & Elm) will begin their journey towards reading print with Phase 1 phonics activities, songs, and rhymes, which will develop sound discrimination and pattern matching skills.
+These pupils (Nurture and many Willow) will begin their journey towards reading print with Phase 1 phonics activities, songs, and rhymes, which will develop sound discrimination and pattern matching skills.
 Their reading sessions will focus on exploring objects and their environment, before exploring narratives in a multisensory and physical way and working on close reading of images.
-Nurture & Willow classes may do daily short songs and rhymes but deliver phonics in one longer whole class session weekly to better meet pupil learning needs, and supplement this with 1:1 intervention as we identify gaps in pupils’ skills and knowledge.
+Willow classes may do daily short songs and rhymes rather than whole books at the start of the year.
+Dependent on specific class cohorts, Willow teachers will decide whether to have 2-3 shorter phonics sessions, or to deliver phonics in one longer whole class session weekly to better meet their pupils' learning needs.
+Teaching staff will supplement this with 1:1 intervention as we identify gaps in pupils’ skills and knowledge.

 We will continually review our phonics provision to ensure it best meets every pupil’s needs and to ensure fidelity to the principles of systematic synthetic phonics teaching.
-We also recognise that phonics is just one part of a rich and deep reading curriculum and so we will promote reading for pleasure is a core part of school life in 2022-23.
+We also recognise that phonics is just one part of a rich and deep reading curriculum and so we will promote reading for pleasure as a core part of school life through immersive environments, Book Days, high quality Book Study units and daily reading aloud.

 DfE accredited Scheme in use: Little Wandle Letters & Sounds (LW)